PrognoCIS

 PrognoCIS by Bizmatics is a cloud-based electronic health record software (EHR) company.
-Bizmatics was founded in 2002 out of Silicon Valley, California.
-In 2021, Bizmatics was acquired by Harris, an operating group within Constellation Software Inc. In 2022, Bizmatics earned The Office of the National Coordinator (ONC) Health IT Certification from the Drummond Group.
-This program is a voluntary certification program with requirements established by the Secretary at the Department of Health and Human Services (HHS).
+Bizmatics was founded in 2002 out of Silicon Valley, California and is now headquartered in Niagara Falls, New York.
+In 2021, Bizmatics was acquired by Harris, an operating group within Constellation Software Inc.

 The current EVP of Bizmatics is Derek Smith and the current Group President of Harris is Jerry Canada.